Notch proteins: Proteolysis

 In order for a signaling event to occur, the Notch protein must be cleaved at several sites.
 In humans, Notch is first cleaved in the NRR domain by furin while being processed in the trans-Golgi network before being presented on the cell surface as a heterodimer.
 Drosophila Notch does not require this cleavage for signaling to occur, and there is some evidence that suggests that LIN-12 and GLP-1 are cleaved at this site in C. elegans.

 Release of the NICD is achieved after an additional two cleavage events to Notch.
 Binding of Notch to a DSL ligand results in a conformational change that exposes a cleavage site in the NECD.
 Enzymatic proteolysis at this site is carried out by a A Disintegrin and Metalloprotease domain (ADAM) family protease.
 This protein is called Kuzbanian in Drosophila, sup-17 in C. elegans, and ADAM10 in humans.
 After proteolytic cleavage, the released NECD is endocytosed into the signal transmitting cell, leaving behind only a small extracellular portion of Notch.
 This truncated Notch protein can then be recognized by a γ-secretase that cleaves the third site found in the TM domain.

+Comparative evolutionary studies

+Comparative genomic analyses of the Notch receptor family across mammals have begun to reveal how evolutionary conservation and lineage-specific variation contribute to receptor function and disease susceptibility.
+Large-scale studies of NOTCH3 across more than 100 mammalian species have identified a high degree of structural conservation, particularly within the extracellular EGF-like repeats that are critical for ligand binding and receptor stability.
+These analyses have also uncovered rare, naturally occurring species-specific variations, including alterations in conserved cysteine residues and regulatory regions, that appear to be tolerated in some mammals but are pathogenic in humans.
+Such findings suggest that evolutionary divergence within Notch receptors can illuminate structural constraints and functional thresholds that are not easily detected in single-species studies.
+Experimental introduction of naturally occurring mammalian variants into model systems has been proposed as a strategy to test bioinformatic predictions and to better understand how subtle changes in Notch receptor structure influence signaling, development, and disease.